 - Start rolling (use a rolling pin) and make sure you do a quarter turn often (I do it to the left), that is you roll a few times and then lift the dough and turn it a little to the left.
 That will ensure that the dough never sticks too much to the counter and, if it does, you fix it by adding some flour.

-But you don’t roll it a lot without checking if it needs more flour.
-If you do, it will soften too much, stick to the surface, and it'll be difficult to lift it without tearing it.
-At this point, the dough might've softened too much and we don’t want that. - Roll until the dough is a few inches larger than your pie plate.
-Measure it so you have enough dough to go up the sides.
+But don’t roll it a lot without checking if it needs more flour.
+If you do, it will soften too much and stick to the surface, making it difficult to lift without tearing it.
+At this point, the dough might have softened too much, and we don’t want that. - Roll the dough until it is a few inches larger than your pie plate.
+Measure it so you have enough to go up the sides.

 Lining a pie pan